susanBuck/notes/05_Laravel/08_Databases_Schemas_Migrations.md

 ## Altering tables

-In the above example, we forgot the `published` field for our `books` table; let's add that now.
+Any alterations to an existing table should be done in a new migration.

-Any alterations to an existing table should be done in a new migration, so let's generate a new migration:
+For example, let's imagine you wanted to add a `page_count` field to the books table.
+Start with a new migration:

-	$ php artisan migrate:make add_published_to_books
+	$ php artisan migrate:make `add_page_count_field_to_books_table`

 Edit the resulting migration: